-Planting seeds indoors during winter can be a great way to get a head start on your spring garden.
-It is also a great way to keep your green thumb active during the colder months.
+Planting seeds indoors in winter is a fantastic way to get a head start on your spring garden.
+It’s also a great way to keep your green thumb active during the colder months.
 However, starting seeds indoors in winter can be a bit trickier than in other seasons.

 First, it is important to choose the right seeds to start indoors during winter.
 Seeds that require a longer growing season, such as tomatoes and peppers, are good choices.
 Additionally, cool-season crops like broccoli and kale are also good options.
 It is important to read the seed packets carefully to determine the best time to start them and how long they will take to grow.